zahraMajed/ai-customer-targeting/README.md

 - **Model performance:** XGBoost provided the most balanced results across metrics, achieving the best trade-off between precision and recall.

-- **Important features:** Variables related to previous interactions and contact information (e.g., `poutcome`, `pdays`) had the strongest influence on the model’s predictions.
+- **Important features:** Variables related to previous interactions and contact information (e.g., `poutcome`, `pdays`) had the strongest influence on predictions in XGBoost with SMOTEENN.

 - **Decision strategy:** Adjusting the classification threshold improves practical performance, with lower thresholds helping to identify more potential subscribers compared to the default 0.5.